Lifeboats of the Titanic: Recovery and disposal of the lifeboats

 Titanic's surviving passengers endured a cold night before being picked up by RMS Carpathia on the morning of 15 April.
-Boat 2 was the first to be recovered, at 4:10 a.m., with Boat 12 the last, at 8:15 a.m.
-Boats 1, 2, 3, 5, 6, 7, 8, 9, 10, 11, 12, 13, and 16 were brought aboard Carpathia, with the rest (including all four collapsible boats) set adrift.
+Lifeboat 2 was the first to be recovered, at 4:10 A.M., with Lifeboat 12 the last, at 8:15 A.M.
+Lifeboats 1, 2, 3, 5, 6, 7, 8, 9, 10, 11, 12, 13, and 16 were brought aboard Carpathia, with the rest (including all four collapsible lifeboats) set adrift.
 Collapsible Boat B was found again a few days later by the cable vessel Mackay-Bennett, but an attempt to bring it on board failed, and it was abandoned for good.
-Collapsible A was later recovered by the White Star liner Oceanic along with three decomposing bodies and taken back to New York to be placed with the other lifeboats recovered by the Carpathia.
+Collapsible Boat A was later recovered by the White Star liner Oceanic along with three decomposing bodies and taken back to New York to be placed with the other lifeboats recovered by the Carpathia.

 The 13 lifeboats retrieved by Carpathia were taken to the White Star Line's Pier 59 in New York, where souvenir hunters soon stripped them of much of their equipment.
 The S.S.
 Titanic nameplates which were not already stolen were removed by White Star Line workmen along with the rest of the identification plaques, and the boats were then inventoried by the C.M.
 Lane Lifeboat Co. of Brooklyn.
 They were assessed for salvage at a collective value of £930 ($4,972) as the only salvageable items recovered from Titanic.
 They remained in New York until at least December 1912; their whereabouts have been unknown since.
-One common misconception is that they may have been taken back to England aboard and installed on Olympic, Titanic's sister ship; however, this has since been disproven.
-They probably were either scrapped, left to rot in New York or quietly redistributed to other vessels sometime after December 1912.
+One common misconception is that they may have been taken back to England aboard and installed on Olympic, Titanic's sister ship: however, this has since been disproven.
+They were either scrapped, left to rot in New York, or quietly redistributed to other vessels sometime after December 1912.

-Although nothing remains of the original lifeboats, some surviving fittings can still be seen such as nameplates reading 'S.S.
-TITANIC', of which several are known to exist in museums and private collections, along with brass numbers, port plates reading 'LIVERPOOL', and house flags of the White Star Line, such as a burgee removed from the hull of one lifeboat by a souvenir hunter and now displayed in the museum of the Titanic Historical Society.
+Although nothing remains of the original lifeboats, some surviving fittings can still be seen, such as nameplates reading 'S.S.
+TITANIC'.
+Several are known to exist in museums and private collections, along with brass numbers, port plates reading 'LIVERPOOL', and house flags of the White Star Line, such as a burgee removed from the hull of one lifeboat by a souvenir hunter and now displayed in the museum of the Titanic Historical Society.
 A full-size, accurate replica lifeboat is now on display at the maritime museum in Falmouth, England, and a less accurate one in Belfast at the Titanic Belfast visitor attraction.